Koproduktionslabor/the_end_of_the_internet/README.md

 # This Is the End of the Internet

-Interactive Kinect installation with sound and HTML branch narrative (~10 min) Visitors enter a digital dance journey exploring chakras through movement and sound.
+Interactive Kinect / TouchDesigner installation with sound and HTML branch narrative (~10 min) Visitors enter a digital dance journey exploring chakras through movement and sound.
 The work asks: can we remember ourselves as light, rather than a reflection?